Last updated on March 9th, 2022

 After the tour, put your snorkeling gear on and head into the water.
 The lagoon on this side of Fakarava is much clearer and richer than around Rotoava, though as not that great for snorkeling with the reef rapidly dropping into the deep.
 Nonetheless, you’ll come across dozens of reef sharks, trevally, giant Napoleon and stingrays (to name just a few).
 The real underwater appeal of the south pass is just meters away inside and beyond the pass.

-You most certainly can skip the snorkeling part of the tour and book a single dive.
+You might be able to skip the snorkeling part of the tour and book a single dive.
 Mention this at the time of booking the lagoon tour and hope there’s an open spot.

 Lunch was simply in a different league from all the lagoon excursions I went on in French Polynesia.
 There was lobster, sashimi, grilled fish and sausages to go along with a side of breadfruit, rice and my absolute favorite – coconut bread!